limhpone/125970-cv-ass1/README.md

 Print A4_ArUco_Marker.png

-Press R → AR mode runs
+Press R to start AR mode

-Projects trex_model.obj on detected marker
+Projects trex_model.obj on the detected marker

-## 📝 Notes
+📝 Notes

-Python >=3.12 required
+Requires Python >= 3.12

-Needs a webcam
+Needs a working webcam

-Outputs saved under output/
+Outputs are saved under the output/ folder